openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 ## Authorization Error Response

-Authorization Error Responses MUST be made as defined in [@!RFC6749].
+The Authorization Error Response MUST be made as defined in [@!RFC6749].

 When the requested scope value is invalid, unknown, or malformed, the AS should respond with the error code `invalid_scope` defined in Section 4.1.2.1 of [@!RFC6749].